piclas-framework/piclas/doc/userguide/030_features_models.md

     Particles-DSMC-VibRelaxProb = 0.004

 $0.004$ is the default.
 If the value of this variable is between 0 and 1, this value is used as constant vibrational relaxation probability.
 Is it set to 2, the variable vibrational relaxation model of Boyd [@Boyd1990b] is used.
 For each molecular species pair the constants A and B according to Millikan and White [@MillikanWhite1963] (which will be used for the calculation of the characteristic velocity and vibrational collision number according to Abe [@Abe1994]) and the vibrational cross section has to be defined.
-The given example below is a 2 species mixture of nitrogen and oxygen and the values of A and B are from Farbar [@Farbar2010] and the vibrational cross section is from Boyd [@Boyd1990b]:
+The given example below is a 2 species mixture of nitrogen and oxygen and the values of A and B are used Farbar [@Farbar2010] and the vibrational cross section is used Boyd [@Boyd1990b]:

     Part-Species1-MWConstA-1-1 = 220.00
     Part-Species1-MWConstA-1-2 = 115.10